 Error statistics and event logs

 Detailed views and overviews

-By providing an abstract representation of the entire system, WAMAS Lighthouse can display a clear overview of all processes and bottlenecks.
+By providing an abstract representation of the entire system, WAMAS Lighthouse is capable of displaying a clear overview of all material flows and bottlenecks.
 This view forms the basis for decisions to exploit the full potential performance of the intralogistics system.
-Features are:

 Real-time display of material flow indicators